 Planning a family adventure in Southern California?
-Jet over to Orange County to discover all the best things to do in Anaheim.
-Home to Disneyland Resort, Anaheim is one of Southern California’s most popular family vacation destinations.
+Jet over to Orange County to discover all the best things to do in Anaheim, CA. Home to Disneyland Resort, Anaheim is one of Southern California’s most popular family vacation destinations.

-With expansive theme parks and rich natural reserves, there’s plenty to absorb in Orange County’s biggest city.
-Among the top tourist attractions in Anaheim, you’ll find the ever-so-dreamy Disneyland Park, Oak Canyon Nature Center, and Adventure City.
+With expansive theme parks and rich natural reserves, plenty of experiences await in Orange County’s biggest city.
+Among the top tourist attractions in Anaheim, travelers can experience the ever-so-dreamy Disneyland Park, soak up the natural beauty in Oak Canyon Nature Center, and ratchet up the fun at Adventure City.
+After a day of sightseeing, see what’s on the menu in the Anaheim Packing District or explore the restaurants, coffee shops, and bars around the GardenWalk.

 Ready to discover what to do in Anaheim?
-Browse through this complete guide to the best places to visit in Anaheim, CA.
+Plan the ultimate Orange County itinerary with this complete guide to the best places to visit in Anaheim, CA!

 Must-see places to visit in Anaheim, CA

 Holding the title of the “Happiest Place on Earth,” Disneyland Park is well-known for its family-friendly attractions, renowned treats, and exciting parades.
-At this famous Disneyland Resort theme park, you’ll not only experience thrilling amusement rides but meet real-life mascots of your favorite Walt Disney characters and witness surreal street parades.
+At the famous Disneyland Resort theme park, children and adults alike will not only experience thrilling amusement rides but meet real-life mascots of their favorite Walt Disney characters—like Mickey Mouse and Pluto—and witness surreal street parades.

 As one of the most magical places to see in Anaheim, Disneyland Park will uplift your entire SoCal experience.
 Yearning for some exciting family time?
 Explore and enjoy the park’s many rides and shows.